JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 ## Conclusion

-You have seen how to write Gherkin files and how to run them as automated tests for a flutter application.
+You have seen how to write Gherkin files and how to run them as automated tests for a Flutter application.
 I personally find flutter_gherkin a bit more complicated than other BDD frameworks, but it's possible, and I believe using BDD will improve the quality of your project greatly.

 If you need any help with the test-coverage of your app, BDD or other test-related topics, please contact us [@JankariTech](https://www.jankaritech.com)